Historical Museums

 If you’re looking to explore without breaking the bank, Baton Rouge offers several free museum options.
 The Baton Rouge African American Museum, mentioned above, provides insightful exhibits on the history and contributions of African Americans in Louisiana.
 Additionally, Louisiana’s Old State Capitol, also known as the “Castle on the River,” is a Gothic Revival landmark overlooking the Mississippi River.
 The building served as the state capitol in the late 19th and early 20th centuries and is now a museum showcasing Louisiana's political history.

 Whether you're a history buff, art enthusiast, science lover, or simply curious about Baton Rouge's unique story, the city's museums offer something for everyone.
-Plan your cultural adventure today and uncover the countless treasures waiting to be discovered in Louisiana's capital.
+Even better, many museums participate in First Free Sunday, offering free admission on the first Sunday of every month.
+Plan your cultural adventure today and uncover the countless treasures waiting to be discovered in Louisiana's Capital City.

 For more info, explore our map of the more than 20 museums in Baton Rouge.